 1921.
 Andrew Kanelos opened a small candy store in Chicago, Illinois.
 While he initially named his store "Andy's Candies" in reference to himself, Kanelos realized that his predominantly male customers did not like giving boxes of candy with another man's name to their wives and girlfriends, so Kanelos changed the spelling of the business to "Andes Candies."

 In 1980, Andes was purchased by the Swiss candy company Interfood (later Jacobs Suchard).
 When Jacobs Suchard bought Brach's in 1987, Andes became part of that division.
 When Jacobs Suchard was sold to Kraft General Foods in 1990, Brach's was kept separate by owner Klaus J. Jacobs.
 In need of cash, Brach's sold Andes to Tootsie Roll Industries in 2000.

 Mrs. Japp's.
-When Japan bombed Pearl Habor in Honolulu, Hawaii on December 7, 1941, during WWII, the grocers started calling us immediately, demanding that we remove our Japp chips from their stores,'' said Leonard. ''We wanted Jax, but it was taken by a brewing company.
-The name Jays was available and we renamed the company as Jays Foods, Incorporated."
+When Japan bombed Pearl Harbor in Honolulu, Hawaii on December 7, 1941, during WWII, the grocers started calling us immediately, demanding that we remove our Japp chips from their stores,'' said Leonard. ''We wanted Jax, but it was taken by a brewing company.
+The name Jays was available, and we renamed the company Jays Foods, Incorporated."

 1927.
 Dutch Mill Candy Company was established in 1927 at 2222 Diversey Parkway in Chicago.
 "The Finest Candy This Side of Heaven."
 The company closed in 1988.

 1929.
 Fluky's founder, Abe "Fluky" Drexler, first started in 1929 on Maxwell and Halsted Streets in Chicago.
 In 1932, a second Fluky's was opened, and then in 1935, a third and a fourth in 1936.